On low-codimensional decompositions: Applications to codimension-one-like or codimension-two-like decompositions

 This lemma implies the following application.

-\begin{proposition} Let $G$ be an $R$-closed group-action on a compact connected manifold $M$ and $H$ a finite index subgroup of $G$.
-Suppose that all but finitely many orbit closures of $H$ are codimension one closed connected submanifolds.
-If the codimension of each of finite exceptions is not one, then $M/\hat{\mathcal{F}} _G$ is a closed interval or a circle. \end{proposition}
+\begin{proposition} Let $G$ be an $R$-closed group-action on a compact connected manifold $M$ and $H$ a finite index normal subgroup of $G$.
+Suppose that all but finitely many orbit closures of $H$ are codimension one connected submanifolds without boundaries.
+If each of finite exceptions is closed and its codimension is not one, then $M/\hat{\mathcal{F}} _G$ is a closed interval or a circle. \end{proposition}

-\begin{proof} Let $\hat{O}_1, \ldots, \hat{O}_k$ be the finite exceptions and $U := M- \bigcup_{i =1}^k \hat{O}_i$.
-Then $U$ is the union of orbit closures of $H$ which are codimension one connected submanifolds, and is an open saturated submanifold.
-If there is a codimension zero minimal set, then the $R$-closedness implies that it has no boundaries and so equals $M$, which contradicts to the non-triviality.
+\begin{proof} Compactness of $M$ and $R$-closedness of $G$ imply that each orbit class is compact.
+Let $\hat{O}_1, \ldots, \hat{O}_k$ be the finite exceptions and $U := M- \bigcup_{i =1}^k \hat{O}_i$.
+Then $U$ is the union of orbit closures of $H$ which are codimension one connected submanifolds, and is an invariant open submanifold.
+If there is a codimension zero minimal set, then the $R$-closedness implies that it has no boundaries and so equals $M$, which contradicts to the non-minimality.
 Thus there are no codimension zero minimal sets and so the codimension of each $\hat{O}_i$ is at least two.
-By lemma \ref{prop:003}, we are done. \end{proof}
+By Lemma~\ref{prop:003}, we are done. \end{proof}